 "Hypergraphia" first occupied the Fashion Center Window, around the corner from her dealer, and Leech looks even more exposed later the same year, in the windowed tip of the Flatiron Building.
 She sits exposed, sketching on takeout coffee cups both upscale and down, and the results are everywhere.
 Paper cups fill the shallow space, surely hundreds by now, hanging from the ceiling or stacked on the floor, like a caffeine fiend's replacement for the plastic-cup landscape of Tara Donovan.
 Still other cups sit upright, holding the tools of the artist's trade, mostly roller pens.
 Their lids, the kind designed for sipping, may litter the floor.
 Passers-by may stop in out of curiosity or simply rush by to Madison Square Park or along streets crowded with the wholesale garment business.

 For Leech, as for them, one might think of this as a job or an obsession.
 Caffeine is of course an addiction and a staple of most workplaces, and the initial installation ran workdays rather than gallery hours.
-(Its reappearance in the Flatiron Building's Prow Art Space has made it a visible and active part of New York's fall and holiday seasons, much as for Xin Song and Lin Yan.)
+(Its reappearance in the Flatiron Building's Prow Art Space has made it a visible and active part of New York's fall and holiday seasons, much as for Xin Song or Garret Kane.)
 Hypergraphia is the compulsion to write, and Leech covers cups to the brim with a mix of abstraction, skyscrapers, and goodness knows what else.
 I think I spotted some cute squirrels, but I cannot always swear when a colorful pattern belongs simply to the found object.
 After all the criticism recently, trashy installations between architecture and a wrecking ball can get along quite well as a site for modest but visually compelling art.

 For all that, the artist looks quite calm—patiently drawing, tuning out the male gaze or the passing scene, and in fact rarely drinking.
 The cups might almost have emerged out of nowhere, and the patterns of art and mathematics might have emerged of themselves.
 Coffee is also a diuretic, but she does not seem overly troubled by it.
 Besides, she could hardly get up too often without knocking something over (although friends report having missed her on, no doubt, a coffee break).
 Perhaps Whistler's Mother was in need of an update for twenty-first century Manhattan and twenty-first century neuroses.
 Naturally the reception served coffee instead of cheap white wine.